JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/767f3395-8119-4900-a163-9080877ec795)

-- An attacker sends false ARP packets pretending to be the gateway
+- the attacker sends forged ARP (Address Resolution Protocol) messages to associate their own MAC address with the IP address of the legitimate LAN gateway (usually the router) on the local network.
-- Your computer connects to the attacker's computer thinking that it is the gateway to the internet

 #### [IP spoofing](https://www.invicti.com/learn/mitm-ip-spoofing-ip-address-spoofing/)